Key Takeaways

 A landlord can issue a 3-day Unconditional Quit Notice to their tenant for incurable offenses like illegal activity or excessive damage to the property.

-Notice to Quit: No Lease or End of Lease
+Notice to Vacate: No Lease or End of Lease

 It's up to the landlord to decide whether or not to evict a tenant without a lease.
 The amount of notice needed will depend on how often rent is paid.